-7. Any statements made during the IR process may not be used for or against either party... should the parties resume the formal grievance Example process.
-Acknowledgments 8.
-The respondent will not be eligible for further IR agreements in the future. & Consequences 9.
-An IR agreement will be based on individual of Participating in needs, and based on specific facts and circumstances available. an IR Process 10.
+- Any statements made during the IR process may not be used for or against either party... should the parties resume the formal grievance process. - 8.
+The respondent will not be eligible for further IR agreements in the future. - 9.
+An IR agreement will be based on individual needs, and based on specific facts and circumstances available. - 10.
 Documentation & records provisions...
-7 years (Cont.) retention...privacy and confidentiality of records...
-11. Terms of Enforcement: Failure to comply with a provision or term in an IR agreement may result in disciplinary action.
-THE UNIVERSITY of TEXAS SYSTEM 33
+7 years retention...privacy and confidentiality of records... - 11.
+Terms of Enforcement: Failure to comply with a provision or term in an IR agreement may result in disciplinary action.